SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/faqs-spacemanagement.md

 # Disk Space Management

-Each user is granted to 5 GB (gigabyte) of storage space accessible in JupyterHub.
+Each user is granted 5 GB (gigabyte) of storage space accessible in JupyterHub.
 This space is shared by all container images you launch, and across each course you may be using JupyterHub.
 You can check your [disk usage](/instructionalcluster/faqs/diskquota) to get an idea of how much free space you have available.

-All files will be removed at the end of following semester after your last active course.
+All files will be removed at the end of the following semester after your last active course.
 For access not associated with a course, the files will be removed when your SDSUid is deprovisioned.

 ## Upload/Download Files